Sonnet 24 Watercolor Full Pan Review compare to Rosa Studio vs Paul Rubens LIGHTFAST TEST

 For those willing to make do with the Carmine in these sets (Sonnet seems to be the best and most pink-leaning) I was able to do some creative mixing with it.
 Carmine with Ultramarine Blue resulted in gently color-separating purples.
 Carmine mixed with Emerald (phthalo green) resulted in muted neutral purples and shadow grays.

 There are a handful of useful lightfast pigments in this set at a bargain price.
 More than a few colors are acceptable for wall art - ultramarine blue, phthalo green, phthalo blue, burnt sienna, english red, lamp black, raw and burnt umber would be great for landscape/animal/nature art that would not be limited to practice.
-Sonnet's ultramarine and burnt sienna are strong, allowing them to mix perfectly into neutral grays and even a dark black replacement.
-The paint is definitely decent enough to help you produce high quality work.
+Sonnet's ultramarine and burnt sienna are strong, allowing them to mix neutral grays (and even a more lightfast near-black replacement for their oddly multi pigmented black).
+The paint is just decent enough to help you produce nice looking artwork.
 It's mainly the red/orange/yellow/purples that you have to worry about fading.

 I use white gouache for adding highlights, rain or snow splatters.
 The white watercolor in the Sonnet set is opaque enough (when used thickly) to add highlight areas as well.
 For light beams, I use masking tape and a paper towel to rub away stripes of dry paint layers.
 Use a slightly damp paper towel, brush or q-tip for "lifting" techniques, but only if you have strong cotton paper that isn't prone to surface damage (Arches).

-Rosa Studio is the only one that provides pigment ingredients and opacity notes.
+Rosa Studio is the only one that provides pigment ingredients and opacity notes on the packaging.
+On the manufacturer website you can find further info on Sonnet, but I could not find any pigment info at all for Paul Rubens.
 All of them include lightfast ratings which appear to have a lot of errors.
-I expect about half of the colors in each set to be stable, but I do not recommend using this type of set for art to hang on the wall/sell.
-When a brand does not include pigment codes they may also decide to add cheaper pigments or dyes to future mixtures without warning.
-I will share info regarding the batches I own, manufactured around 2019-2020, but be aware that multiple brands like Kuretake Gansai, Paul Rubens and White Nights have made random ingredient changes over the years.
+Be aware that when a brand does not include pigment codes on their pans, they may decide to add cheaper pigments or dyes to future mixtures without warning.
+I can only give you an idea of what my particular batches were like, which were manufactured in 2019-2020.
+This may change in future batches, multiple brands like Kuretake Gansai, Paul Rubens and White Nights have made random ingredient changes over the years.

 Paul Rubens appears to have blatantly copied Sonnet.
 It's not a problem to offer the same colors, but they seem to have borrowed everything from made-up color names, the order in which they are in the set, even the brand-specific pan numbers...
 It's such an unusual copy-paste situation that I decided to email the Sonnet distributors to ask if they were allowing Paul Rubens to re-brand/re-package their paints.
 I wanted to know if these were just made from the same materials, but with a Paul Rubens label instead of Sonnet.
 They said this was not the case and they were not aware of this "copy cat product".
 While this particular Paul Rubens set looks very similar to Sonnet, I was able to verify it is NOT the same.
 Several Paul Rubens colors are not the same ingredients (PR's Madder Lake Red and Yellow medium glow from a fluorescent dye additive.
 Their Violet Light also contains more fluorescent than the Violet Light in Sonnet.
 Paul Ruben's gold ochre also appears to use a stronger staining yellow in the mix (something like PY150) which gives it a more artificial hue than the Sonnet version.
 PR Raw Sienna is much weaker than Sonnet's.